apollographql/apollo-client/docs/source/advanced/fragments.md

 The `FeedPage` conducts a query to fetch a list of `Entry`s, and each of the subcomponents requires different subfields of each `Entry`.

-The `graphql-anywhere` package gives us tools to easily construct a single query that provides all the fields that each subcomponent needs, and allows to easily pass the exact field that a component needs to it.

 ### Creating fragments

 To create the fragments, we again use the `gql` helper and attach to subfields of `ComponentClass.fragments`, for example: